emaj9/computing-workshop/cw-website/pages/research-notes.md

     C. Did this paper provide what you wanted out of it?
 If not, did you have reasonable expectations for it?

-notes with eliz

-sure there are ppl using elems of cp, lie cs for social good -- using cp but not knowing!! finding the researches -- as michael goldweber to find these kinds of papers.

-1 project: classification system of literature
-another: talking to people about what they're doing - might be more interesting project
-    - if you were a reporter askign about professors pedagogy - you don't need ethics to do that! although jounralists have their own set of ethis
-    - don't worry about research ethics yet - don't let it get in the way of ethics yet - imagine reporter - what questions would you be asking?
-    - 5 to 10 questions - first work on them together - then roleplay!! then
-      role play the other way around. roleplaying is good!
-    - objective: looking at practioners how are they implementing
-    - what elements of critical pedagogy are they implementing?
-    - not the critical pedagogy master will implement it
-    - suggest i do: brainstorm of lists (rough) of what are the elements of cp that i see -
-    - for next time expecting: draft list of questions, and a draft list of elements of critical pedagogy

 interview questions
 -------------------
 0. what is your teaching background? (where you teach, so on)
-1. what is cp to you? what does it look like in the class?j
+1. what is cp to you?
-1. describe a really positive cp class/lesson
 2. where did you first learn about cp?
    - after learning about cp, did you implement it right away, or wait a bit? why?
 3. why do you use cp?

-4. on the whole do you think students respond positively or negatively to cp? why?
+4. how do you implement your understanding cp in your classes?
-5. what about your teaching changed as a result of cp?
+5. how has the way you taught changed as a result of cp?
-6. how to implement cp:
+5. what is needed for a successful cp class/lesson?

+6. what were you not expecting when implmenet cp in your xp? or
-   a. how do you implement cp in your instruction?
+7. what do you wish you knew before using cp in your cs class?
-       or
-       tell me about your best/favourite/most impactful class/lesson using cp. what was it? why did it go so well?
-   b. how does cp influence your assessment?
-7. to someone looking to teach a cs class with cp, what advice would you give them?
+8. to someone looking to teach a cs class with cp, what advice would you give them?

+9. describe a really successful cp class/lesson?
+10. describe a really unsuccessful cp lesson?

+11. on the whole do you think students respond positively or negatively to cp? why?

-8. does the nature of cs content make teaching with cp easy or hard?
+12. does the nature of cs content make teaching with cp easy or hard? or how does cs content compliment cp in your experience? how does cs content make teaching through cp more difficult?

 ideal question:
-what is the ideal learning environment for cp? ideal material, lesson, topic for cp? what is needed for a successful cp class/lesson?
+what is the ideal learning environment for cp? ideal material, lesson, topic for cp?

-interpretive question:
-what were you not expecting in implmenet cp?

 elements of critical pedagogy:
 ------------------------------
+**Critical Consciousness**
-steps to critical pedagogy => around pages 100s
+steps to critical pedagogy (around pages 100s)

 1. raising awareness and investigation

-- oppressed have many hurdles to face, like internalized hatred
+- students have many hurdles to face, like internalized oppression
-- first job is to understand ways of oppression in lived reality through **dialogue** with students
+- first job is to understand forms of oppression in lived reality of students through **dialogue** with students
-- the dialogue looks to find the structures of oppressioned through the **students** lived experiences
+- the dialogue looks to find the structures of oppressioned through the **student's** lived experiences
   - "The starting point for organizing the program content of education or political action must be the present, existential, concrete situ­ ation, reflecting the aspirations of the people."